Planning & Hosting a Charging Station

 EV-related incentive programs currently available in BC are listed here.

 EV owners might provide valuable insight and personal experience on installing a charging station.
 Additionally, depending on the type/level (1, 2, or DCFC) of charger and number of stations, you might be required to inform your local utility.
-Lastly, a reputable and experienced contractor will be able to answer many of your questions.
-See the list of manufacturers and suppliers for information on what charging stations are available, and who can install them.
+Lastly, a reputable and experienced contractor will be able to answer many of your questions – use of an electrician who has completed the Electrical Vehicle Infrastructure Training Program is recommended.
+See Level 2 Charging Station Brands for information on what charging stations are available, and who can install them.

 When selecting your charger you’ll want to consider where the station will be located (inside or outside), cost sharing schemes between you and the EV owner, maintenance responsibilities, and station subscription services among others.
 TIPSlab at UBC, and the US Dept. of Energy provide valuable charging station installation guides.